 End-to-end (E2E) testing with Angular

 End-to-end testing is kind of playing the role of your user.
 It verifies that your app behaves well from the user’s perspective.
-It covers everything from the front-end to the back-end testing.
+It covers everything from the frontend development to the back-end testing.
 If unit and integration tests check the parts, E2E tests make sure that the whole application model works smoothly.

 Below are some of the key features of end-to-end testing: